 In light of our understanding of these issues, the Group maintains an appropriate understanding and manages the status of water usage within real estate management operations.
-We also make various efforts to improve water usage efficiency beyond legal compliance levels ltems Targets Reduction of water consumption 20% reduction by FY2030 (target water usage per square meter compared to FY2018)
+We also make various efforts to improve water usage efficiency beyond legal compliance levels.